Cephalonia, the largest Ionian island

 The island received its name from the mythical hunter Cephalus

 and the princess Herse.
 Cephalus went into exile after accidentally killing his wife Procris while hunting.
 There he met Amphitryon, the king of Athens, and offered him his help in the war against the original inhabitants of Cephalonia.

-After the victory, Amphitryon donated the island to Cephalus.
-Four of sons Cephalus, Sami, Pronoi, Pali and Krani, gave their names to the four cities of Kefalonia, which were independent republics and had their own currencies.
-For this reason, the island was mentioned as Tetrapolis (four cities) in ancient times.
-These four cities can be found in Kefalonia until today.
+After the victory, Amphitryon gave the island to Cephalus.
+Four of Cephalus' sons, Sami, Pronoi, Pali and Krani, gave their names to the four cities of Cephalonia, which were independent republics and had their own currency.